Legislation for Tourist Accommodation

 Visit England have recently produced a booklet titled: At Your Service, which provides information on how to improve accessibility within your business for customers.
 For more information go to Visit England – Improve Access

 BETRE – Better for businesses, better for the environment.
 Betre provide free and practical advice to businesses in East Sussex on how to cut utility costs, environmental impact and advice on how to work towards a low carbon economy.

 The lottery funding website, provides information on all the lottery funders in the UK available to UK businesses, including Awards for All, Heritage Lottery Fund, Big Lottery Fund and many others.

 DEFRA – Department for Environment, food and rural Affairs policy and regulations on the environment, food and rural affairs.

 For more information on their programmes please visit DEFRA.

 Tourism South East offer a range of training opportunities throughout the year on everything from customer service to social marketing.

 For full details on all training schemes visit Tourism South East training.

-1066 Country also run ad hoc training sessions within Rother and Hastings, please request details via the ‘Contact Us’ on the 1066 Country website
+1066 Country also run ad hoc training sessions within Rother and Hastings and you can contact them on the 1066 Country website